 And the summer is great here.

-There is big variety of tours you can join as well http://www.sputnik8.com/en/st-petersburg/tours about 6 years ago
+There is big variety of tours you can join as well http://www.sputnik8.com/en/st-petersburg/tours over 6 years ago

 We have just returned from a visit to Russia.
 Admittedly we were with a tour group so we were somewhat limited with the experience.
 There were private ' palaces ' all across the city but they are in need of a repaint.
 The canals were too high so we were limited to one canal.
 After reading the other reports on this site ,we must have missed a lot.
 The width of the streets were not striking( not like in Barcelona).
 The traffic was an horrible experience.